PGA Tour Championship Betting Preview

 Just one event remains before the current PGA Tour season officially comes to a close.…read more

-Legal New Jersey sports betting was launched in 2018 and bettors in the Garden State have never had it so good, or so much choice.
+Legal Sports Betting in New Jersey was launched back in 2018.
+Since then a large number of operators have become available, bettors in the Garden State have never had so much choice.

 Whilst Football, Basketball and Baseball have proved the most popular sports to bet on, Golf isn’t too far down the pecking order and it’s unique in many respects, not least for the fact big-priced winners are not only possible but a frequent occurrence.
 Welcome to our betting guide to Golf in the Garden State.
 Here we are going to tell you where you can bet in NJ, what you can bet on and also explain the betting odds around golf.
 We also have links to our Free Golf Picks and tips as well.